ItsyBitsy M0 Synth | Sigma-6 Voice Module

 Max. frequency of signal fed into CV1 input

-Hence, the AC component (if any) of the signal fed into CV1 should be band-limited (low-pass filtered) with a cut-off frequency around 250Hz; otherwise aliasing artefacts (unwanted audio frequencies) could occur.
+Frequency modulation of the synth oscillators can be achieved by adding an AC component to the signal applied to CV1.
+The AC component (if any) should be band-limited (low-pass filtered) with a cut-off frequency around 250Hz; otherwise aliasing artefacts (unwanted audio frequencies) could occur.

 CV1 Input Calibration